 Street art in Singapore may not be as famous as the murals in Georgetown, Penang, Malaysia.
 Singapore is more popularly known for modern architecture and having one of the cleanest streets in Asia.
 However, hidden within its lively streets and many within unassuming alleys is the Singapore street art scene.

 People nowadays may perceive street art as Instagram-worthy spots but more than that, street art is a reflection of a place’s culture.
 It’s a non-spoken form of art but it transforms public walls into a canvas that speak different messages.

 You will be surprised how much public murals in Singapore there are.
 I have walked the popular spots and several inner lanes in Singapore for about three days.
-Still, there are many more I haven’t seen.
+Still, there are many more murals I haven’t seen.
+Want to know where to spot street art in Singapore while you fill in your Singapore itinerary?
 Here’s a guide to Singapore street art, in case you’re on a mission to see as many wall paintings in Singapore as you can.